[KB7800] Error "Login Failed: Connection has failed with state 'Not connected'" in ESET PROTECT Web Console (On-Prem)

 If you use earlier versions of ESET PROTECT, download the era.war file for the respective version of ESET PROTECT Web Console.

-4. Rename the .war file to era.zip (you may need to confirm the filename extension change), right-click the file and extract the contents to the following location:
+4. Rename the era.war file to era.zip (you may need to confirm the filename extension change), right-click the file and extract the contents to the following location: C:\Program Files\Apache Software Foundation\apache-tomcat-9.0.40\webapps\era

-5. Restore this file %systemdrive%\Program Files\Apache Software Foundation\Apache Software Foundation\apache-tomcat-9.0.40\Webapps\era.old\WEB-INF\classess\sk\eset\era\g2webconsole\server\modules\config\EraWebServerConfig.properties to its original location.
+5. Restore C:\Program Files\Apache Software Foundation\apache-tomcat-9.0.40\webapps\era.old\WEB-INF\classess\sk\eset\era\g2webconsole\server\modules\config\EraWebServerConfig.properties to its original location.

-If you are still unable to resolve this issue, include the above ESET PROTECT Server and Apache Tomcat log files and email ESET Technical Support.
+If you are still unable to resolve this issue, include the above ESET PROTECT Server and Apache Tomcat log files and contact ESET Technical Support.